 Vivienne commenced dancing at the age of 5 in South Africa.
 She graduated from the Johannesburg High School for Art, Ballet and Music, one of the first performing arts schools of the time

-We have a timetable of casual drop-in classes for a variety of levels from Beginners to Advanced dancers in various styles.
+We have a timetable of casual drop-in classes from Beginners to Advanced levels.
 Dancers are welcome to join these classes at any time without any long term commitment.

 We have a full schedule of classes.
-We run day time classes on Tuesdays – Saturdays from 930am, as well as evening classes on Mondays-Thursday from 530pm.
+Our daytime classes run Tuesdays–Saturdays from 9:30am, as well as evening classes Mondays–Thursday from 5:30pm.

-Book online below right now, or find out more details about our classes here.
+Book online below right now, or find out more details about our classes.

-Classical ballet is perhaps the most formal of the dance styles, and is best known for its unique technical features: turn-out of the legs, extension, its graceful, flowing, precise movements; and its ethereal qualities.
+Classical ballet is the most formal style of ballet, best known for its unique technical features: turn-out of the legs, extension, its graceful, flowing, precise movements; and its ethereal qualities.

 Classical Ballet is the basis for a strong technique to prepare the body for many other dance styles.

-Our Ballet teachers are highly qualified and experienced, having danced in companies around the world such as The Royal Ballet London and the Australian Ballet, and have coached many professional dancers you see today.
+Our Ballet teachers are highly qualified and experienced, having danced in companies around the world such as The Royal Ballet London and the Australian Ballet.
+They have coached many of the professional dancers you see today.

-Class will always begin at the Barre and will go through a series of exercises focusing on technique before students begin work in the centre.
+Class always begins at the Barre and will go through a series of exercises focusing on technique before students begin work in the centre.

-This class is not suitable for anyone who is not already an experienced ballet student.
+This class is not suitable for ballet novices.

 Ballet Barre Workout

 This class uses the principles of ballet exercises to focus on developing the strength and flexibility of specific muscle groups at a time.
-Ballet exercises are used to stretch and strengthening exercises to give your body an all-round conditioning.
+Ballet exercises are used to stretch while strengthening exercises give your body an all-round conditioning.

-This class is open to everyone, even none dancers looking to improve flexibility, posture and strength.
-If you have a yoga mat, or beach towel bring it with you, as there can be some exercises laying/sitting on the floor.
+This class is open to everyone, even non-dancers looking to improve flexibility, posture and strength.
+Bring your yoga mat or beach towel with you, as some exercises involve lying or sitting on the floor.